 A secure tunnel allows you to call a specific IP address and a specific port at that address.
 Often with login or key credentials to gain access.
 Because the transfer does not pass visibly through public internet space, and access is limited between two directly connected devices, hackers have a far lower opportunity of interjecting their code or spying on the bits in transit.

 Ensuring the integrity of data is a key component of HIPAA compliance.
 It’s not enough to put security measures in place and assume that they will work as expected.
 You have to monitor for breaches and suspicious network activity.

 Network monitoring is essential to HIPAA-compliant security and is even more important when communicating with field locations and remote teams.
 Network monitoring keeps track of your data as it comes and goes.
 Properly configured, it can automatically track whether data movement is normal (through all the proper channels following the predictable daily workflow) or suspicious (not the proper channels, unusual time, unusual access point, etc).

 When your network knows what is coming and going, hackers will have a far more difficult time slipping in unnoticed. exploiting your remote data infrastructure to make unauthorized calls for patient records will also be more difficult.
-Data monitoring will tell you if files are transferring safely and as-expected.
-Or if there are signs of tampering.
+Data monitoring will tell you if files are transferring safely and as expected, and if there are signs of tampering.

 4. Use HIPAA-Safe Document Manager

 A document manager is a program that hosts documents and allows them to be accessed remotely.
 In short, it’s cloud document storage that can be accessed from anywhere.
 Document managers are taking center stage in the business world.
 They are currently the most convenient way to securely share company documents between teams in local and field offices.
 However, for HIPAA compliance, a few additional steps must be taken.